 Fluor conducted studies for the project, performed preliminary engineering, and prepared a cost estimate and a lump sum, turn-key bid package of $300 million.
 Fluor then carried out detailed engineering, procurement, construction management and commissioning for the offshore single-point mooring and pipeline, as well as an onshore terminal, and pipelines and pump stations.
 The single-point mooring, off the port of Klaipeda, had an offloading capacity of up to 4,932 cubic meters per hour.

-The engineering, procurement, construction management portion of the project began in July 1995.
-Construction required that some foundations be kept under steam (in “lines”) to defrost the ground.
+The engineering, procurement and construction management portion of the project began in July 1995.
+Construction required that some foundations be kept under steam to defrost the ground.

 The project was completed ahead of schedule in July 1999.